inasafe/inasafe-doc/docs/source/training/socialisation/introduction_to_qgis.rst

 the highlighted feature in the attribute table.

 .. image:: /static/training/socialisation/Intro_QGIS_30.*
+   :align: center

 What is the value of the selected feature in the attribute table?

-Not all of the features in this dataset have value 1 (or flooded).
+Not all of the features in this dataset have a value of 1 (or flooded).
-You need to see which features have value of 1 to make it easier to interpret the hazard area.
+You need to see which features have a value of 1 to make it easier to interpret the hazard area.
 To solve this problem, we will symbolize the data so it will only shows the flooded area.

 1. Right click on the **A flood in Jakarta like 2013** layer and select :guilabel:`Properties`.